 That was about all the Act had to say on the matter of internet gambling.
 The law was sadly lacking and it left players with few explicitly legal options.
 Not surprisingly, many turned to offshore providers to scratch their gambling itch.
 With the law providing no punishments for playing online, there was nothing stopping people from flocking to international betting sites.

-Slovenia did make one attempt to crack down on offshore online gaming in 2006.
+Slovenia did make one attempt to crack down on offshore gambling websites in 2006.
 They released a blacklist of sites that were supposed to be blocked by Slovenian ISPs.
 The blocks largely proved ineffective and people remained able to bet online in Slovenia pretty much anywhere they wanted.
 It was obvious at this time that something needed to change.

 The new law will make it possible for online poker sites and casinos to apply for licenses, but it will keep sports betting and lottery games under the control of the state monopoly.
 Sadly, sport bettors will be stuck with the state option only and it seems likely players will continue to be temped by better bonuses and odds offered by offshore providers.
 However, many of the world’s major betting sites will also likely withdraw their sports services as they seek licenses for online and casino gambling.